Real Madrid Logo

 2001 – today

 The final version of the logo was presented in 2001.
-It has a wider “M,” a narrow and shortened diagonal stripe, a crown slightly raised above the ring.
-The base color is yellow, with all elements surrounded by dark blue outlines.
+It has a wider letter “M,” a narrow and shortened diagonal stripe, and a crown slightly raised above the ring.
+The primary color is yellow; all elements are outlined in dark blue contours.

 Font and Colors

-When creating the logo, the designers neglected the existing fonts and used only their imagination to make the monogram unique.
-“C” looks standard, “F” has shortened horizontal strokes, “M” is noticeably rounded.
-The palette contains red (# EE324E), blue (# 00529F), and yellow (# FEBE10).
+In creating the logo, designers disregarded existing fonts and relied solely on their imagination to make the monogram unique.
+“C” looks standard, “F” has shortened horizontal strokes, and “M” is noticeably rounded.
+The palette contains red (#EE324E), blue (#00529F), and yellow (#FEBE10) colors.